clearlinux/clear-linux-documentation/source/clear-linux/concepts/swupd-about.rst

 While we realize our definition of bundles makes sense to us, data center operators may have special needs and ideas.
-Therefore, we provide a :ref:`mixer`.
+Therefore, we provide a :ref:`mixer tool <mixer>`.
 This tool allows users to customize and add bundles or even add their own software, while keeping the operating system and its updates as the basis.
 Using this tool, system administrators can focus on the custom pieces their deployments require while staying on